SAP-samples/cloud-extension-sales-middleware/README.md

 # SAP Sales Cloud Extension
-Welcome to SAP Business Technology Platform "Sales Middleware" use case PoC.
+Welcome to the SAP Business Technology Platform "Sales Middleware" use case PoC.

-The solution designed to connect devices to Sales Cloud/Sales for Customer (C4C) by consuming/displaying data coming from C4C:
+The solution is designed to connect devices to SAP Sales Cloud/SAP Sales for Customer (C4C) by consuming/displaying data coming from C4C:
 * Sales Management
 * View of Monthly Sales